 Can they put you in touch with clients in East Yorkshire who can give a testimonial?

-I acquired a 1 bedroom flat in East Yorkshire, conveyancing was carried out 8 years ago.
+I acquired a garden flat in East Yorkshire, conveyancing was carried out half a dozen years ago.
 Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Similar properties in East Yorkshire with an extended lease are worth £190,000.
-The ground rent is £65 yearly.
-The lease expires on 21st October 2079
+Equivalent flats in East Yorkshire with a long lease are worth £227,000.
+The average or mid-range amount of ground rent is £50 charged once a year.
+The lease runs out on 21st October 2090

-With only 61 years remaining on your lease the likely cost is going to span between £19,000 and £22,000 as well as costs.
+With 72 years remaining on your lease we estimate the premium for your lease extension to span between £9,500 and £11,000 as well as professional fees.

-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of detailed due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure without more detailed investigations.
+Do not use this information in a Notice of Claim or as an informal offer.
+There are no doubt other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information without first getting professional advice.